cpinitiative/usaco-guide/content/1_Intro/Intro_Prerequisites.md

 <!-- END DESCRIPTION -->

-These resources do not teach you how to code.
+These resources do **not** teach you how to code.
 We recommend you learn roughly the first half of AP Computer Science A before continuing.
 If you do not meet these prerequisites, you can go to the resources below to get started.

-Familiarity with contest math (ex.
+Familiarity with [competition math](https://github.com/bqi343/USACO/blob/master/Resources/Competition%20Math.md) (ex.
 AIME qualification) is helpful but not required.

-Expected Knowledge:
+## Expected Knowledge

 - Variables
   - Data types